Q: How much training do osteopaths have?

 A: Not necessarily – it is beneficial for Lauren to be able to see the area(s) she is treating, however, if you are not happy to undress, she can work around it.
 If you would rather not undress, please wear loose clothing such as a tracksuit.
+When doing dry needling, you will be asked to expose the area being treated as the needles can not penetrate clothing.
 All aspects of treatment are done with your express consent so if you are not happy with something, tell Lauren and she can change it.

 Q: Do I need to bring anything to my appointment?

 A: It may be useful for you to bring any medical testing results such as X-Rays, MRI reports or blood test results, although this will be discussed before your initial consultation.
 In some instances, we also ask people to have a list of their medications with them, although again this is done on a case-by-case basis.
 For Clinical Pilates, Lauren will provide all the equipment you need, although feel free to use your own exercise mat if you wish.